storj/storj/docs/design/storagenode-graceful-exit.md

 - Update DBX - Add updateable `exit_initiated` and `exit_completed` timestamps to nodes table with indexes
   - Add GetExitingNodeIds method to overlaycache.
 Returns nodes IDs where `exit_initiated` is not null and `exit_completed` is null.
 - Create GracefulExit endpoint
-  - Endpoints should be secured using the peer Identity provided in context
   - Initiates the exit by setting `nodes.exit_initiated` to current time
   - ```
 	service GracefulExit {